classroomio/classroomio/README.md

 This repo is a mono repo that consists of 3 projects:

 1. `classroomio-com`: The landing page of ClassroomIO hosted [here](https://classroomio.com)
+2. `classroomio-server`: The server of ClassroomIO.
-2. `dashboard`: The web application that runs the learning management system.
+3. `dashboard`: The web application that runs the learning management system.
-3. `docs`: Official documentation of ClassroomIO hosted [here](https://classroomio.com/docs)
+4. `docs`: Official documentation of ClassroomIO hosted [here](https://classroomio.com/docs)

 ## Development